 To enter depreciation for a specific fixed asset:

 1) Navigate to the fixed asset in question

-Find the Fixed Assets page from under Organization on the left hand menu, and select the account in question.
+Find the Fixed Assets page under Organization on the left-hand menu, and select the account in question.

-Or, go to the dashboard of the property in question, and access it's related fixed assets from there.
+Or, go to the property's dashboard in question and access its related fixed assets from there.